The Evolution of Style

 In the development of distinctive artistic language, taste, whether that of an individual or an ethnic group, usually evolves gradually over time.
 The possibility that there are some innate human tendencies involved in that historical evolutionary process is among the richly-intriguing caches of cultural knowledge we are privileged to scrutinize, thanks in large measure to modern photography and communications.
 An absence of judgmental energy is important here, however, just as the psychologist dispassionately differentiates between adolescent, adult and geriatric behaviors.

-The author’s personal odyessy into art history began in the 1950s with an opportunity to study with a German scholar, Dr. Alois Schardt, at the Claremont Graduate School in California.
+The author’s personal odyssey into art history began in the 1950s with an opportunity to study with a German scholar, Dr. Alois Schardt, at the Claremont Graduate School in California.
 Dr. Schardt had fled Germany during the run-up to WWII, sensing an impending cultural debacle based on emerging reactionary tastes in art.
 Under his tutelage, I began to piece together a view which attempted to integrate the development of individual artistic evolution with insights relative to cultures in which artists might be embedded.

 The center-piece of Alois Schardt’s philosophy of art, so far as I could discern it, hinged on his conception of “whole-consciousness.”
 An elusive concept, but nonetheless a critical one, in my opinion, whole-consciousness appears to be vested (physiologically) in the “right brain,” where humans apparently possess an innate “pre-intellectual” or intuitive capacity to formulate symbols perceptually.

 Recent science has added substantially to our understanding of the physiology of the “left brain — right brain” dichotomy, but its significance here lies in Dr. Schardt’s belief that development of left-brain, analytical capacity in the later stages of culture renders more difficult the artist’s challange to achieve a unified vision.
-Conceptual art, in his view, often succumbs to analytical concerns above Perceptual vs. integrative impulses, overpowering the perceptual (sensuous and intuitive) whole on behalf of dissociative parts (largely intellectual).
+Conceptual art, in his view, often succumbs to analytical concerns above integrative impulses, overpowering the perceptual (sensuous and intuitive) whole on behalf of dissociative parts (largely intellectual).

 Over against that insight, Schardt posited the belief that intellectual development brought with it inevitable technological refinement (conceptual solutions to problems of material and design) which acted as a “counter-weight” to diminution of early, instinctual sensibility (whole-consciousness).
 Thus, somewhere in the development of cultures, Alois Schardt felt there was a “moment of GREEK ART synthesis,” in which early, instinctually-wholistic symbolism was balanced with developing technological (intellectual) prowess.
 In that ephemeral moment, we typically express the synthesis as “Classical,” whether in Egyptian sculpture, Greek pottery, Medieval architecture, or Renaissance painting.